MicrosoftDocs/azure-devops-docs/docs/boards/queries/query-by-date-or-current-iteration.md

 List work items that were defined for a sprint but later moved out using a query with a clause that contains the **Was Ever** operator for the **Iteration Path**.
 Only construct this query using the [WIQL syntax](wiql-syntax.md).
 Edit the WIQL syntax in the Query Editor by installing the [Wiql Editor Marketplace extension](https://marketplace.visualstudio.com/items?itemName=ottostreifel.wiql-editor).

-For example, the following syntax queries for work items that meet the following criteria:
+For example, the following syntax queries for work items meet the following criteria:
 - Defined in the current project
 - Work item type equals User Story or Bug
 - Work items are under the Fabrikam Fiber Web team Area Path